leonid-butenko/epsar/README.md

        -t, --list      Lists the NetCDF4/BUFR files contained in the EPS product.
-       -C, --outdir    Output directory (default is ./) -v, --verbose   Verbose output (default is silent) -m, --mphr      MPHR file with the product model for -c
+       -C, --outdir    Output directory (default is ./) -v, --verbose   Verbose output (default is silent) -m, --mphr      MPHR file with the product model for -c (when extracting enables MPHR to be stored in a separate file)

 ## Examples